 No vanilla beans?
 No worries, just add 2 tablespoons of the extract.
-By adding the alcohol base extract, your ice cream won't be rock solid when completely frozen so you can compensate for the lack of vanilla bean specks that way. 😜
+By adding the alcohol base extract, your ice cream won't be rock solid when completely frozen so you can compensate for the lack of vanilla bean specks that way.

 Soft Serve or Traditional?

-ice cream mixing bowl individual small bowls.
-If you're opting for more solid ice cream, transfer the mixed frozen treat into a freezer safe container and freeze for couple of hours.
+You can enjoy this paleo ice cream soft serve style by right after churning it.
+If you're opting for more solid ice cream, transfer the mixed frozen treat into a freezer safe container and freeze for several hours.
 Either way, it's a winner!
 And a healthy one at that!

-Vanilla Beans or high quality Vanilla Extract
+- Vanilla Beans or high quality Vanilla Extract

-Maple Syrup - I get the best deal at Costco but I've used this one in the past as well.
+- Maple Syrup - I get the best deal at Costco but I've used this one in the past as well.

-Freezer safe containers to store your delicious frozen treat.
+- Freezer safe containers to store your delicious frozen treat.

 Paleo Vanilla Bean Ice Cream

-Add vanilla extract or scrape vanilla seeds from the beans with a butter knife and add directly into the ice cream bowl as its churning.
+- Add vanilla extract or scrape vanilla seeds from the beans with a butter knife and add directly into the ice cream bowl as its churning.

-After approximately 35 minutes, you can enjoy this soft serve consistency or transfer the ice cream into a freezer safe container and freeze for 2 hours to get more solid ice cream.
+- After approximately 35 minutes, you can enjoy this soft serve consistency or transfer the ice cream into a freezer safe container and freeze for 4 hours to get more solid ice cream.
 Ice cream will keep for up to 2 weeks.

 The information shown is an estimate provided for your convenience by an online calculator.
 It should not be considered as a substitute for a professional nutritionist's advice.
 See our complete Nutritional Information Disclaimer.